Wesxdz/kahlo-yawn/_posts/fossil-trader.md

 ---

 Fossil Trader is Computer Fantasy's design for an collaborative online dating service.
 Monogamy is an obsolete paradigm —and sorry, but you cannot be polyamorous if nobody loves you.
-What is to be done with so many becoming lonely and childless?
+What is to be done with so many becoming lonely and childless paleontologists becoming specimen?

+### Carbon Dating > Online Dating
+It is time to stop the hypothesizing games.
-It is clear, actually, that <b>Match Group, Inc.</b> is the antagonist and only factor at fault for kindling the burndown of birth rates in developed nations.
+We were fooled, and actually, after an investigation of the data we have confirmed <b>Match Group, Inc.</b> is the antagonist and zero sigma pay-to-win factor at fault for kindling the burndown of birth rates in developed nations.
-Their lack of literacy about basic set matching algorithms like Gale–Shapley will surely be the downfall of civilization.
+Tinder's lack of literacy about basic set matching algorithms like Gale–Shapley will surely be the downfall of our entire computer civilization.

-Given the dismal single brain cell status of dichotomous swipe dating apps, we've designed an alternative.
+Given the dismal prokaryote brain status of dichotomous swipers, we've designed an alternative for intelligent eukaryotes and silicon beings, which we speculate may yet evolve someday on Earth.
-We speculate that the future of romance for intelligent beings will involve
+The future of romance for compassionate beings, who are apt to create a humane future for life, will involve
 1. Genetic recombination simulation
-2. Game engines for physical and behavioral simulation
+2. Game engines for physical and behavioral analysis
 3. Collaborative endowments
 4. n-way babies (where there are large numbers of genetic parents)